wp-plugins/bj-lazy-load/readme.txt

 Tested up to: 4.3
 Stable tag: 1.0.2

-Lazy loading makes your site load faster and saves bandwidth.
+Lazy loading for images and iframes makes your site load faster and saves bandwidth.
 Uses no external JS libraries and degrades gracefully for non-js users.
-Works with both images and iframes (like embedded YouTube videos).

 == Description ==
 Lazy loading makes your site load faster and saves bandwidth.

 This plugin replaces all your post images, post thumbnails, gravatar images and content iframes with a placeholder and loads the content as it gets close to enter the browser window when the visitor scrolls the page.
 Also works with text widgets.

+Since it works with iframes, it also covers embedded videoes from YouTube, Vimeo etc.

-You can also lazy load other images and iframes in your theme, by using a simple function.
+You can also lazy load other images and iframes in your theme, by using a simple filter.

 Non-javascript visitors gets the original element in noscript.